nvaidya1/Documentation/README.md

 A running EC2 instance:
 It is recommended to install AWS Systems Manager agent on the desired compute instances and associate an IAM role with **AmazonEC2RoleforSSM** policy.Once configured, please ensure the instances are visible under the Systems Manager Registered Instances.
 For more information on procedure to install AWS Systems Manager agent, please follow this link: [About AWS Systems Manager Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/prereqs-ssm-agent.html)

-Ensure the SSM Agent is running and with version 2.2.93.0 or later.
+> Hint: Ensure the SSM Agent is running and with version 2.2.93.0 or later.

 Example of EC2 running Amazon Linux2 AMI:

 Linux Command(s):
 ```console